emackinnon1/frontend-module-0-capstone/day_5/day5-exercises.md

 ## 5. What is the difference between an expression and a statement?
 A statement is an individual instruction or step that the computer should follow.
 An expression results in a single value.
 It can either be a variable that just assigned a single value or a variable that uses two or more other values to assign its own value.
 ## 6. What are three types of operators and how are they used?
 Logical operators return expressions and result in true or false.
 Comparison values also return true or false when comparing two values.
-String operators combine two strings.
+String operators concatenate two strings.